IBM/aihwkit/examples/README.md

 ## Example 10: [`10_plot_presets.py`]

-This examples print 5 of the different [`preset devices`] and [`preset configs`] available.
+This example prints 5 of the different [`preset devices`] and [`preset configs`] available.
-Using this presets makes easy testing the different memory element that can be used to train a neural network.
+Using these presets makes easy to test the different memory elements that can be used to train a neural network.
 The presets (except for the "Idealized analog device") are calibrated on the measured characteristics of real hardware devices that have been fabricated at IBM.
 Device non-ideal characteristics, noise, and variability are accurately simulated in all presets.